Rhinemann/mage-hack/src/chapters/Talents.typ

 #import "../templates/interior_template.typ": *
-#show: chapter.with(chapter_name: "SFX")
+#show: chapter.with(chapter_name: "Talents")

-= SFX
+= Talents

 #show: columns.with(2, gutter: 1em)

-Each character has a handful of SFX, reflecting special capabilities associated with their roles.
-A PC also has at least one Limit.
+In addition to Hinder each character has a handful of SFX, reflecting special capabilities associated with their many different abilities, these are called talents.
+These A PC also has at least one Limit.
 A Limit is a special type of SFX that imposes a disadvantage on your character in order to earn them #spec_c.pp or another reward.
-Whenever you gain an SFX or Limit, you can rename it to better suit your character.
+Whenever you gain a Talent or Limit, you can rename it to better suit your character.

 #block(breakable: false)[
-  == Sample SFX
+  == Sample Talents
   When you create a new character, they gain two of the following SFX of your choice (in addition to the _Hinder_ SFX all characters receive):
   // TODO write descriptions
 ]